 By default, payments you receive apply to the oldest open invoices on a FIFO basis.
 You can change this setting at any time.

-To change the settings, go to your Payments profile Settings
+To change the settings, sign in to the Google payments center Settings

 Automatically Apply Payments section.